rubygarage/circledge/intro_to_circleci.md

   - <<: *bundle_install
   - <<: *save_bundle_cache
 ```
-In example above were used YAML anchors & aliases.

 ## Jobs
 A run is comprised of one or more named jobs.
 Jobs are specified in the ```jobs``` map, see [Sample 2.0 config.yml](https://circleci.com/docs/2.0/sample-config/) for two examples of a job map.
 The name of the job is the key in the map, and the value is a map describing the job.